ten-protocol/go-ten/design/fast_finality.md

 * It allows other nodes to verify that the light batches and rollups are created by the sequencer
 * It prevents non-sequencer nodes from entering "sequencer mode" to evaluate the impact of a given light batch

-In the management contract, the sequencer's identity is given as a set of enclave attestations, with each attestation matching one of the sequencer's enclaves.
+In the management contract, the sequencer's identity is given as a set of enclave attestations.
+Each attestation matches one of the sequencer's enclaves, and contains the hash of that enclave's key.
 Since the attestations are unique per machine, the enclaves cannot be impersonated.
 The foundation admin will then whitelist these attestations.
 If one of the sequencer's enclaves goes down irrecoverably, a replacement attestation is added and whitelisted, following the same process.

 ### Production of light batches